D-DePablos/Python_Taster/README.md

                 conda list

-        should return a few packages that come with Miniconda, including Python.
+        should return a list of packages that come with Anaconda, including Python.

 2 - Getting Python Package Sources: